Hello, Bonjour, Guten Tag and Servus!

-Since 2018 I'm a Professor at .
+Since 2018 I'm a professor for digital communication design at .
 In my teaching I focus on how we can leverage the potential of digital technologies in everyday life.
-It is important for me that my students understand the relevance of design and that they can change the world for the better with their ideas and skills.

 During my year at in Lausanne I worked on various research projects with labs at EPFL, most notably on (2016), aiming to reinforce social interaction among older people through digital technologies.